xbabs/xbabs/README.md

 ## Hello  👋

-I'm **Toluwase Babalola**, a highly motivated AI and Data Science professional with a passion for leveraging cutting-edge technologies to solve complex problems.
+I'm **Tolu**, a highly motivated AI and Data Science professional with a passion for leveraging cutting-edge technologies to solve complex problems.

 💻 **SKILLS**